 When water flowing through this cone the area remains constant therefore the speed of flowing water and pressure remains constant.

-When water flowing through this cone the area is increasing, therefore, the speed of flowing water increases and pressure decreases.
+When water flowing through this cone the area is increasing, therefore, the speed of flowing water decreases and pressure decreases.

 Working Principle / Diagram of Venturi Meter:

 This works on the basic principle of Bernoulli’s Equation.

 The derivation has been solved on paper because their several rotations cannot be typed here.